-If you are struggling for ideas, start by considering what you would have done on Mother’s Day before your mom’s death and then adapt that activity.
-For example, if your normal method of celebration was taking mom out to dinner, cook her favorite meal at home and put a place setting at the dinner table and invite family to share stories about her.
+If you are struggling with ideas, start by considering what you would have done on Mother’s Day before your mom’s death and then adapt that activity.
+For example, if your normal method of celebration was taking mom out to dinner, cooking her favorite meal at home and putting a place setting at the dinner table and inviting family to share stories about her.

 Still struggling for ideas?
 Consider taking time out of your day to do one or more of the following: